redhat-ai-services/ai-accelerator/tenants/README.md

 The `cluster` should correspond to the resources you wish to deploy to that specific cluster.
 If you do not include a cluster in the overlay, those resources will not be synced to that cluster.

 Alternatively, you can utilize the `common` overlay name to allow the same configuration to be applied to all clusters instead of creating an individual cluster folder in the overlays folder.
-You cannont use both the `common` folder and a `cluster` folder name in the same overlay.
+You can not use both the `common` folder and a `cluster` folder name in the same overlay.

 ## ApplicationSet